jschwarzwalder/aws-sdk-php/docs/guide/handlers-and-middleware.rst

-In addition to handling specific ``@http`` options, a handler MUST add a ``User-Agent`` header that takes the following form, where "3.X" can be replaced with ``Aws\Sdk::VERSION`` and "HandlerSpecificData/version ..." should be replaced with your handler specific User-Agent string.
+In addition to handling specific ``@http`` options, a handler MUST add a ``User-Agent`` header that takes the following form, where "3.X" can be replaced with ``Aws\Sdk::VERSION`` and "HandlerSpecificData/version ..." should be replaced with your handler-specific User-Agent string.

 ``User-Agent: aws-sdk-php/3.X HandlerSpecificData/version ...``